percz/datapoint-cpp/README.md

-The Met Office has annouced it is moving to a new platform called "Datahub" that uses a different style API then it's Datapoint.
-This repo has therfor been archived.
+The Met Office has annouced it is moving to a new platform called "Datahub" that uses a different style API than Datapoint.
+This repo has therefore been archived.

 https://www.metoffice.gov.uk/services/data/datapoint/notifications/weather-datahub